 🔎.

 The contact owns a 2023 Ford F-150.
-The contact stated that while the vehicle was parked in the driveway turned off and unattended, the contact became aware that all the interior and exterior lights were flashing.
+The contact stated that while driving 45 mph, the taillights, running lights, and indicators were inoperable.
 There were no warning lights illuminated.
-The contact stated that the failure was related to NHTSA campaign number: 24v682000 (exterior lighting).
-The contact called the local dealer and was informed that there were no recalls on the VIN.
-The vehicle was not diagnosed or repaired.
-The manufacturer was contacted and transferred the contact to the NHTSA hotline.
-The failure mileage was approximately 60,000.
+Upon further research, the contact linked the failure to NHTSA campaign number: 23v418000 (exterior lighting).
+The local dealer was contacted, the vehicle was visually inspected, but the vehicle was not officially diagnosed or repaired.
+The manufacturer was contacted and referred the contact to the local dealer for assistance.
+The approximate failure mileage was 71,842.

 See